RohitRajTiwari/IPO-Web-App/README.md

 # 🧾 Bluestock IPO Web App

 This project is a full-stack Django + React-based IPO management system developed for Bluestock Fintech.
+This project was created by ASTHA DAHIYA and ROHIT RAJ TIWARI

 ---
 | Name                 | Role                            | GitHub Profile                                            |